-Ozone is used in the form of integrated layers bounded by a top and bottom pressure which are given as a part of the observation.
-The unit for ozone is kgm-2.
-For ozone the same observation operator is used as for precipitable water (PPPWC, Section 5.4).
-The same concept is applied to all data, whethertotal column data (like TOMS and GOME) or data with higher vertical resolution (like SBUV).
+Retrievals of atmospheric species such as ozone or water vapour are used in the form of integrated layers bounded by a top and bottom pressure which are given as a part of the observation.
+The same observation operator is used as for precipitable water (PPPWC, Section 5.5).
+The same concept is applied to all data, whether it is total column data (like TOMS and GOME ozone data or MERIS total column water vapour) or data with higher vertical resolution (like SBUV).
+For ozone, variational bias correction is implemented (see Section 5.4, class name "to3", module VARBC\TO3).
+SBUV data is currently used as anchor for the variational bias correction of ozone and therefore assimilated without bias correction.

-5.7.5 Scatterometer winds
+5.8.4 Scatterometer winds

 In HOP, the observation array is scanned for SCAT data.
 For ERS-2 and ASCAT normally two ambiguous pairs of u-component and v-component observations are found at each SCAT location - with directions approximately 180 degrees apart.
 QuikSCAT can have 2, 3 or 4 ambiguous winds.
 Up to the first NSCAWSOLMAX (4 by default, adaptable through the namelist NAMSCC) wind solutions are accepted.
 In case only one ambiguity is found, the report is rejected.
-If LQSCATT = .TRUE. (the default, modifiable through the namelist NAMJO), the normal quadratic J_o will be used.
+If LQSCATT = .TRUE. (the default, modifiable through the namelist NAMJO), the normal quadratic $J_o$ will be used.
 In this case only the SCAT wind nearest to the high resolution background will be used (which is determined in a section of HOP).
 For winds that are not closest to the first guess or analysis, global datum event flag 9, respectively 10 is set (see Table 9.40).
 For the latter case datum status is set to rejected as well (Table 9.39).
 When LQSCATT = .FALSE, the two first winds are used and the ambiguity removal takes place implicitly through a special SCAT cost-function, (2.14), in HJO (Stoffelen and Anderson, 1997).
 In that case for QuikSCAT the most likely wind (highest a priori probability) and its most opposing ambiguity are selected.